-Graduates rotating within the HR team will build practical capabilities around managing end-to-end recruitment, workplace relations, payroll advisory, workforce planning, HR projects (including getting involved coordinating employment programs including the Graduate, Vacation and Traineeship Programs) and business partnering.
+Graduates rotating within the HR team will build practical capabilities around managing end-to-end recruitment, workplace relations, payroll advisory, workforce planning, HR projects (including getting involved in employment programs including the Graduate, IBL, Vacation and Traineeship Programs) and business partnering.
 Rotations will also involve learning about how state and federal legislation, enterprise agreements and HR policies work to form the basis of HR advice and effective people management practices.

-Working within the Communications and Stakeholder relations team, graduates will have the opportunity to learn about developing and implementing strategies to ensure proactive management of stakeholders, managing media relations and all channels of communications and community relations including community consultation, public information materials and events.
+Working within the Communications and Stakeholder relations team, graduates will have the opportunity to learn about developing and implementing strategies to ensure proactive management of stakeholders.
+This involves managing media relations and all channels of communications and community relations including community consultation, public information materials and events.
 Graduates will build capabilities around drafting high-quality collateral for the Victorian public as well as internal communications to the project team.

 Graduates will have the opportunity to understand how to effectively respond to media enquiries and draft content for the project website and social media.
 Graduates will learn how to manage stakeholder and community enquiries, working alongside a high-performing and driven project team.
 There will be the opportunity to manage the logistics for public events including information sessions, festivals and project presentations.